Brendan Broderick

 Brendan Broderick is an American author and screenwriter.
 A graduate of the Tisch School of the Arts at New York University, his screenwriting credits include numerous B-movies and action films, many made with producer Roger Corman.
-Titles include Route 9 (1998) with Kyle MacLachlan and Peter Coyote; Fear of Flying (1999); Spacejacked (1997); House of the Damned; Bloodfist VII: Manhunt (1995), and Bloodfist VI: Ground Zero (1995), both starring Don "The Dragon" Wilson; A Bucket of Blood (1995) with Anthony Michael Hall, Justine Bateman and Will Ferrell; and Stranglehold (1994).
+Titles include Route 9 (1998); Fear of Flying (1999); Spacejacked (1997); House of the Damned; Bloodfist VII: Manhunt (1995), and Bloodfist VI: Ground Zero (1995); A Bucket of Blood and Stranglehold (1994).

 His first novel, Play It Straight, was published by Epigram Press in 2012.

+In 2023, Broderick wrote and directed the short film RAILROADNYC.
+The film was an official selection at several festivals, including YoFiFest, Bowery Film Festival and the East Village Film Festival.